Help us raise $10,000 to enroll veterans and first responders living with PTSD and/or OSI in Camp Aftermath Roto 3 in March 2021!

 - Once in Costa Rica, participants will participate in volunteer activities aimed at helping humans, the environment and animals.
 All volunteer work will be done with the local population for the purposes of gaining positive feedback on the difference they make in the lives of the people they help.

-- Before and after every volunteer activity, Camp Aftermath’s mental health expert will be conducting group therapy sessions to ensure all participants benefit from the exercises and to resolve any issues.
+- Before and after every volunteer activity, Camp Aftermath’s mental health experts will be conducting group therapy sessions to ensure all participants benefit from the exercises and to resolve any issues.
 The participants’ family members will become involved at this stage by participating in at least one video conference with the participants and the mental health expert to discuss the benefits and desired outcomes from the Camp Aftermath experience.

 - During their stay in Costa Rica, it is expected that participants will start forming positive habits and rituals such as yoga, physical activity and healthy eating.
 It

-- Near the end of the two-week itinerary, Camp Aftermath volunteers in Canada will assist in starting the process of enrolling the participants in their desired volunteer activities with charities back in Canada to ensure that the momentum from the trip is maintained after return back home.
+- Near the end of the one-week itinerary, Camp Aftermath volunteers in Canada will assist in starting the process of enrolling the participants in their desired volunteer activities with charities back in Canada to ensure that the momentum from the trip is maintained after return back home.

 Phase 3 – Continuous follow-up

 - Upon returning to Canada, the participants will spend a further two days with the mental health expert and Camp Aftermath volunteers to conduct group therapy sessions.
 This will give the participants a chance to unwind from the flurry of activities in Costa Rica and discuss real-life changes which they would want to implement in their daily lives in Canada.

 - Camp Aftermath case officers will facilitate enrollment of participants into charities of their choice.
 This process will be started in Phase 1 and ongoing to Phase 3.
 Case officers will maintain contact with the charities of choice to ensure suitability and participation.